pguso/js-plugin-circliful/README.md

 * [List of available options](./docs/options.md)
 * [Style your cirles via css](./docs/style-elements.md)

-If you feel there is something missing in the documentation or the library feel free to open a issue.
+If you feel there is something missing in the documentation or the library please open a issue.

 Donation
 --------